xavierloeraflores/wgu-capstone/project_management/Project-Proposal-Plan.md

 ### Justification of Data Suitability

 The chosen datasets from Kaggle are well-suited for our project due to their large dataset size and categorized data.
-The data also features no personal information and metadata which ensures that our model's predictions are based solely on the content of the posts and not on other contextual factors.In order to handle data anomalies, we will need to clean and preprocess the data which contains a large amounts of words and symbols that are irrelevant.
+The data also features no personal information and metadata which ensures that our model's predictions are based solely on the content of the posts and not on other contextual factors.
+In order to handle data anomalies, we will need to clean and preprocess the data which contains a large amounts of words and symbols that are irrelevant.
 Outliers and incomplete data will be managed through preprocessing steps, ensuring the integrity and quality of the dataset.

 ### Ethical and Legal Considerations